Ralliement créditiste: Union des électeurs

 With Réal Caouette and then P. Ernest Grégoire as leader, the Quebec provincial party contested seats in the 1944 provincial election but won no seats and the 1948 provincial election when it managed to get 9.25% of the popular vote, but again won no seats.
 It also ran candidates federally: Caouette was elected to the House of Commons of Canada in a 1946 by-election under the Social Credit banner.
 He failed to win re-election in the 1949 federal election as a Union des électeurs candidate, when the party ran a total of 56 candidates.
 None were successful.

 The Union des électeurs faded away as a political party after 1949.
 In the 1950s, Caouette contested seats in various by-elections against the wishes of Even and Côté-Mercier.
-In 1958, Caouette broke with Even and Côté-Mercier and founded the Ralliement des créditistes, which ran candidates in federal elections in the 1950s and 1960s and was, at times, the Quebec branch of the Social Credit Party of Canada.
+In 1958, Caouette broke with Even and Côté-Mercier.
+Caouette founded the Ralliement des créditistes, which ran candidates in federal elections in the 1950s and 1960s; at times, the party was also the Quebec branch of the Social Credit Party of Canada.
 In 1970, the federal Ralliement des créditistes founded a distinct provincial branch, the Ralliement créditiste du Québec.

-In 1939, Even and Côté also founded a lay Catholic group called the "Pilgrims of Saint Michael", based in Rougemont, Quebec, that continues to promote social credit monetary policy coupled with conservative Catholicism.
+In 1939, Even and Côté also founded a lay Catholic group called the "Pilgrims of Saint Michael".
+Based in Rougemont, Quebec, the group continued to promote social credit monetary policy coupled with conservative Catholicism.
 The Pilgrims publish The Michael Journal in English and Vers Demain in French.
-The group was founded in 1939 and is nicknamed "the White Berets" for the headgear worn by members.
+The group was founded in 1939; it was nicknamed "the White Berets" for the headgear worn by members.